AFSBn-Stewart helps make room for new tech

 |0

-This work, AFSBn-Stewart helps make room for new tech [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AFSBn-Stewart helps make room for new tech, by Kelly Haertjens, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.